tomhoule/homepage/content/blog/009-race-report-potsdam-schloesserlauf-2023.md

 # Parting words

 All in all a beautiful day with the family, and a very positive first half marathon experience.
-Next step is a trail half-marathon, the [Sielmanns Heidelauf](https://sportverein-dallgow.de/heidelauf/), in the [Döberitzer Heide reserve](https://en.wikipedia.org/wiki/D%C3%B6beritzer_Heide) between Berlin and Potsdam.
+Next step is a trail half marathon, the [Sielmanns Heidelauf](https://sportverein-dallgow.de/heidelauf/), in the [Döberitzer Heide reserve](https://en.wikipedia.org/wiki/D%C3%B6beritzer_Heide) between Berlin and Potsdam.
 I won't be looking for a specific time on that one, just to enjoy